wzy151531/Java-chat-program/README.md

 ## Contributing

-`NOTE: Please confirm that ConnectionData.java file is same on both client and server project.`
+`NOTE: Please confirm that files under 'common' directory are same on both client and server project.`

 First clone the project, and in your local git repository, create a new branch named as your name, for example: